Ilya Bryzgalov: Philadelphia Flyers

 During the previous two seasons, the Flyers had lacked a player who consistently filled the starting goaltender position.
 The duo of Michael Leighton and Brian Boucher were able to help the team to the 2010 Stanley Cup Finals in place of the injured starter Ray Emery, but neither goaltender held onto the starting position for an extended period of time.
 Rookie Sergei Bobrovsky was the Flyers' starter in the 2010–11 season, but he and Boucher formed another tandem with similar inconsistency, including a dismal playoff for both.

 On 23 June 2011, the Flyers signed Bryzgalov to be their new starter, and signed him to a nine-year, $51 million contract.
 In order to accommodate his contract under the team's salary cap, the Flyers made two high-profile trades an hour before the Bryzgalov signing was first reported, sending Jeff Carter to the Columbus Blue Jackets (for Jakub Voráček, as well as first- and third-round picks in the 2011 Entry Draft) and captain Mike Richards to the Los Angeles Kings (for Wayne Simmonds, Brayden Schenn and a second-round pick).

-On 27 October 2011, following a 9–8 loss to the Winnipeg Jets, Bryzgalov commented on his own play: "I have zero confidence in myself right now," he said.
+On 27 October 2011, following a 9–8 loss to the Winnipeg Jets, Bryzgalov commented on his own play: "I have zero confidence in myself right now."
 He also likened himself to somebody "lost in the woods" and that, "If you probably throw a ball instead of the puck, I'm not gonna stop it."
-However, Bryzgalov would quickly rebound by winning six of his next eight games.
+Bryzgalov would quickly rebound, however, by winning six of his next eight games.

-Bryzgalov would become well known for his comments regarding the Universe during the filming of HBO's 24/7 series – "Solar system is so humongous big, right?
-But if you see, the like, our solar system and our galaxy on the like on the side, you know, like, and we're so small — you can never see it — our galaxy is like huge, but if you see the big picture, our galaxy (is like a) small tiny like dot in Universe.
+Bryzgalov would become well known for his comments regarding the universe during the filming of HBO's 24/7 series – "Solar system is so humongous big, right?
+But if you see the, like, our solar system and our galaxy on the, like, on the side, you know, like, and we're so small — you can never see it — our galaxy is like huge, but if you see the big picture, our galaxy, like, it's small, tiny, like dot in the universe.
 Like, and I think like, 'And we have some problems here on the Earth we worry about?'
-Compared to like ... nothing.
-Just ... be happy.
+Compared to like... nothing.
+Just... be happy.
 Don't worry, be happy right now."
-His comments have resulted in some good fun, including how when requesting information about the Universe, Siri instead returns information about Bryzgalov, referring to him as "Mr. Universe".
+His comments have resulted in some good fun, including how when requesting information about the universe, Siri instead returns information about Bryzgalov, referring to him as "Mr. Universe".